Home

 Notice that the provider blocks for coder and docker are empty.
 In a more practical template, you would add arguments to these blocks to configure the providers, if needed.

 The coder_workspace data source provides details about the state of a workspace, such as its name, owner, and so on.
 The data source also lets us know when a workspace is being started or stopped.
-We'll take advantage of this information in later steps to do these things:
+We'll use this information in later steps to:

 • Set some environment variables based on the workspace owner.